Woman experiencing sleep paralysis with astral body rising and shadow entity at foot of bed

 The sleep paralysis is not the thread.
 It is condition–the temporary failure of the usual separation between states, the brief visibility of the architecture beneath ordinary consciousness.
 The thread is recognition.
 The recognition that the threshold is real, that the encounter is possible, that the ordinary is not absolute.

 The practitioner, prepared, uses the paralysis.
 The practitioner, unprepared, is used by it.
 The difference is not control.
-It is direction—the continued orientation toward the thread, even in involuntary experience, even in terror, even in the dark.
+It is direction–the continued orientation toward the thread, even in involuntary experience, even in terror, even in the dark.
 The paralysis is not the destination; it is the customs checkpoint.
-One does not linger there, but one must pass through with papers in order, with gaze steady, with the recognition that the official who examines you is, ultimately, another face of the self’s own deepest authority.
+One does not linger there, but one must pass through with gaze steady, with the recognition that the presence who examines you is, ultimately, another face of the self’s own deepest authority.

 You wake.
 You cannot move.
 The threshold opens.
 The thread continues regardless.